GiovanniCastroIrizarry/GiovanniCastroIrizarry.github.io/_pages/about.md

 My dissertation applies this approach to study how intitutions influence racial heterogeneity among Latinos in the United States and its implications for political attitudes and behaviors.
 I also study how a significant share of Latinos and their descendants are leaving their Latino identification behind and self-classifying as non-Hispanic white, as well as the political implications of this shift.

 I hold a Master's Degree in Political Science from The Pennsylvania State University.
 I graduated from the University of Puerto Rico, Rio Piedras with a Bachelor’s Degree in Political Science.
 I have also studied discrimination patterns against Puerto Ricans in the housing market.
-My work has been published in *The Journal of Race, Ethnicity, and Politics*.
+My articles have been published in *The Journal of Race, Ethnicity, and Politics*.

 # Interests
 * Race, Ethnicity, and Politics